-There is a range of methods for considering literacy and numeracy skills including:
+There are a range of methods for considering literacy and numeracy skills including:

-- adopting an established, validated assessment tool

-- · modifying an established tool

-- developing your own tool or process.

-Your own process might consider:

-- results of any previous literacy and numeracy assessments you've done with the student - · secondary school results - qualifications you've previously issued to the student.
+- adopting an established, validated assessment tool - modifying an established tool - developing your own tool or process, where you might consider: - o results of any previous literacy and numeracy assessments you've done with the student - o secondary school results - o qualifications you've previously issued to the student.

-Whichever method you use to consider literacy and numeracy skills, it is important that it's flexible enough to cater for different student cohorts and circumstances.
+The method you use needs to be flexible enough to cater for different student cohorts and circumstances.

+The table below explains some methods you could use to assess literacy and numeracy:
-A formal assessment

-Using a formal assessment or 'test' can be administratively efficient and provide consistent and comparable results.
+Method example Description A formal assessment Using a formal assessment or 'test' can be administratively efficient and provide consistent and comparable results.
 But for some students, such as disengaged learners or Aboriginal Victorians, formal tests or exam-like assessments may not be the most appropriate option.

-If so, there are other indicators of literacy and numeracy you could use such as:

-- how easily they navigate and complete a written application - a discussion to gauge their speaking and listening skills - the result of an informal assessment activity - samples of recent written work.

-Year 12 results

-From 2022, a senior secondary student statement of results will show whether minimum standards for literacy and numeracy have been achieved through the General Achievement Test (GAT).
+If so, there are other indicators of literacy and numeracy you could use such as: how easily they navigate and complete a written application a discussion to gauge their speaking and listening skills the result of an informal assessment activity samples of recent written work.
+Year 12 results From 2022, a senior secondary student statement of results will show whether minimum standards for literacy and numeracy have been achieved through the General Achievement Test (GAT).
 Year 12 results may provide enough information for some students, for others it may not, depending on the program they're enrolling in.
 For example, a student who has studied only humanities subjects and now wants to enrol in the Certificate III in Surveying and Spatial Information Services may benefit from an additional assessment of numeracy skills.

-Information from a past enrolment

-If you've already considered a student's literacy and numeracy skills for a previous enrolment and they now want to enrol in a new program, you'll need to do a pretraining review for the new enrolment.
+Information from a past enrolment If you've already considered a student's literacy and numeracy skills for a previous enrolment and they now want to enrol in a new program, you'll need to do a pre-training review for the new enrolment.
 You can use the initial results and assessment outcomes but carefully consider these results in the context of the proposed new program.

-Online assessments

-Online assessments can be efficient and convenient for both you and your students and provide consistent results.
+Method example Description Online assessments Online assessments can be efficient and convenient for both you and your students and provide consistent results.
 However, as with other methods, you need to think about how you confirm or reconcile those results with other information gathered during the pre-training review.
 For example, conversations with the student.
 You also need to think about how to ensure the student completed the test themselves, without help.